 Our Partner’s goal - taking electronic publishing to the next level

-In order to meet client’s goals we proposed a dedicated digital platform, a new back-end system and mobile applications:
+In order to meet the client’s goals we proposed a dedicated digital platform, a new back-end system, and mobile applications:

 Business logic - we focused on designing mechanisms needed to manage and distribute digital content - from content purchasing mechanisms and billing system to embedded audio player.

 Microservices architecture - this approach to software building allowed us to deliver independent back-end (admin) and front-end (mobile, web) systems that communicate through APIs.
 This modular structure gives us and the client full flexibility in future development as content and data may be delivered to any system with API including new marketplaces.
 In the first stage we have introduced a mobile app for an iPhone and iPad (iOS), later we have implemented the Windows 10 multi-platform application (Windows 10 PC, Windows 10 phone & tablet).
 Microservices architecture gives us the comfort of efficiently plugging in new interfaces.